AlynxZhou/hexo-theme-aria/README.md

 	21. Reward:

 		Set `reward` to `enable: true` to use it, then set your comment in `comment`, and set QRCode of WeChat Pay, AliPay, BitCoin like avatar.
 Comment to disable a QRCode.

+	22. Auto Excerpt:

+		If you want to generate post excerpt at homepage automatically, you can use this.
+For example, `auto_excerpt: 200` will use first 200 chars (HTML doc) as excerpt.
+However, if you want to get a better look, it is recommended to **place a `<!--more-->` tag to where you want, words before this tag will be used as except**.

 6. Custom CSS and JavaScript：